 “This is making a huge difference to the fight against this dreadful disease and Shred Station is playing a major role in the continuation of the face shield production project.”

 The project is now winding down as PPE has become more readily available.
-We are exceptionally proud to have been able to assist with the project and are fully committed to helping with any further requirements the project volunteers may have.
+We are exceptionally proud to have assisted with the project and will gladly help with any future shredding needs.

-If you’d like to learn more about the project, visit the Frontline Face Shields website.
+If you’d like to learn more about the project, visit the Frontline Face Shields Facebook Page.